How to Get Rid of Armyworms in Your Idaho Lawn

 Yes, grub control controls grubs, those icky white, C-shaped pests that can cause sections of your lawn to die overnight.

-But it can also keep army worms from invading your lawn, destroying it overnight, and costing you money to completely re-seed.
+But it can also keep armyworms from invading your lawn, destroying it overnight, and costing you money to completely re-seed.

 The trick is to kill these lawn pests before they hatch and start to chow down, so we apply preventive lawn grub control in the spring to nip them in the bud.
 The insecticide is absorbed by the grass.
 When lawn insects eat the grass blades or roots, they die.